rosu-2805/server-sdk/README.md

 ### Files API

-EasyMorph Server API allows to access Server Space files remotely.
+The EasyMorph Server API allows accessing files of a Server space remotely.

 ##### Browsing files
-To browse files and folders use `SpaceBrowseAsync`.
+To browse files and folders, use `SpaceBrowseAsync`.

 ``` C#